 Bachelor of Science in Applied Mathematics

 The primary aim of applied mathematics is to elucidate scientific concepts and to describe and predict phenomena through the use of mathematics.
 The applied mathematician is at once a mathematical specialist and a systems analyst whose task is to confront complex real-world problems with mathematical analysis.
 In business and industry, the applied mathematician has opportunities to utilize both background and training in solving problems of a practical nature.
 To do so, one must know the mathematical theories involved and have an appreciation for the specific science or technology that provides the source of the problem.
+CR/NC grades are not acceptable in courses to be counted for a mathematics major or minor program.

 Applied Mathematics (B.S.) — 54 units